 Pony Club is an international educational organization devoted to educating youth and adults about horses and riding.
 Pony Club is the largest equestrian organization in the world and exists in over 30 countries worldwide.

-Fox River Valley Pony Club was founded in 1963 and for 56 years has been educating and inspiring all generations to develop a sense of responsibility and respect for themselves, others, and their equine partners.
+Fox River Valley Pony Club was founded in 1963 and has been educating and inspiring all generations to develop a sense of responsibility and respect for themselves, others, and their equine partners.
 The skills, habits and values instilled through horsemanship provide tools to succeed not only in equestrian sport but in life.
 Handling, riding and caring for a horse helps promote such positive character traits as accountability, patience, self-discipline, self-confidence, empathy, and kindness.
 Pony Club instills the values of teamwork and volunteerism.

 The FRVPC Horse Trials in June and the FRVPC Mini Event in May hosted by the FRVPC are held at the Barrington Hills Park District and over the adjacent Spring Creek Forest Preserve.

 The Fox River Valley Pony Club and the running of these two events play a vital role in protecting the Spring Creek Forest Preserve and uniting the community to preserve a legacy and lifestyle unique to our area.